2020 Democratic National Convention: Site selection

 The host city of the convention was Milwaukee, Wisconsin.

 The Fiserv Forum was the original venue selected for the convention.

-Wisconsin Center was ultimately the main location of the convention amid venue downsizing due to the ongoing COVID-19 pandemic.
+Wisconsin Center was ultimately the main location of the convention amid venue downsizing due to the COVID-19 pandemic.

 Bids on the site for the convention were solicited by the Democratic National Committee (DNC) in late 2017.
-Preliminary requirements for host cities that the DNC laid out included that they should have between 17,000 and 18,000 hotel rooms (including 1,000 luxury suites) located within 30 minutes of the convention venue.

-The Democratic National Committee made the bids public in the spring of 2018.
-Las Vegas withdrew and decided to focus on the 2020 Republican National Convention, for which its bid was subsequently defeated by Charlotte.
+In the spring of 2018, the Democratic National Committee made public which cities it had received bids from.
+The field subsequently narrowed, with Las Vegas withdrawing after deciding it would focus solely on bidding for the 2020 Republican National Convention (an effort Las Vegas later abandoned without submitting a formal bid, with Republicans ultimately selecting the sole bid it received from Charlotte).
 In April 2018, the Democratic National Committee sent requests for proposals to the eight remaining cities that had expressed interest in hosting the event (Atlanta, Birmingham, Denver, Houston, Miami, Milwaukee, New York City, and San Francisco).
 On June 20, 2018, the Democratic National Committee announced four finalists for the convention site (Denver, Houston, Miami, and Milwaukee).
 Immediately following the announcement, the finalist city of Denver withdrew from consideration due to apparent scheduling conflicts.

-Chairman of the Democratic National Committee Tom Perez announced on March 11, 2019, that Milwaukee would host the convention.
+Tom Perez (chairman of the Democratic National Committee) announced on March 11, 2019, that Milwaukee had won the bidding process host the convention.

-The selection of Milwaukee made this the first Democratic National Convention to be hosted in the Midwestern United States since Chicago hosted the 1996 Democratic National Convention, and the first to be hosted in a midwestern city other than Chicago since St. Louis hosted the 1916 Democratic National Convention.
-This was the first major party convention held in Milwaukee.
-It was also the first major party convention to be held in any city in the state of Wisconsin.